ladroid/panda-engine/README.md

 **!!!IMPORTANT!!!** compiling Shader and using it with this command ```g++ -std=c++17 testingGL.cpp -Ibuild/include /usr/local/include/glad/src/glad.c -lglfw -ldl```

+---
+##Lua and Panda Engine

+Under development soon will come.
+Now start script can be released.

+All components will be available soon.

+---
 ## Lotos Programming Language
+In the future